NikitaLogvinenko/CloneDetection/README.md

 1. input (through command line arguments)
 - `functions_similarity_threshold` - value from 0 to 1
 - path where results will be saved.
 Path must be free
-- pathes to AST files for functions anylis
+- pathes to AST files for functions analysis

 2. output (nonexistent path passed through first command line argument) - info about *clones-functions*:
 - similarity